fedora-infra/fedora-messaging/docs/tutorial/exceptions.rst

   its JSON schema.
 This only depends on the message you are trying to send, the AMQP server is not involved.
 - ``PublishReturned``: raised if the broker rejects the message.
+- ``PublishForbidden``: raised if the broker rejects the message because of permissions issues.
 - ``ConnectionException``: raised if a connection error occurred before the publish confirmation arrived.